Information and guidance for the maritime sector.

 To apply for an exemption to enter New Zealand please complete the following documents and email them to [email protected].

-- Application form for exemption for vessels to enter New Zealand for delivery to a business (Word, 274 KB)
+- Application Form: Exemption for vessels to enter New Zealand (Word, 314 KB)

 - Self-isolation checklist and plan that confirms the crew will self-isolate on the vessel for 14 days (Word, 280 KB)